jruels/adv-azure-classpage/labs/02-vms/index.md

 - Auto Upgrade Minor Version: **Yes**
 - Click **Create**

-1. Navigate to the **azscalesetvmss0 - Instances** blade and initiate the upgrade of the **azscalesetvmss0_** instance.

-> **Note**: The update will trigger application of the DSC configuration script.
-Wait for upgrade to complete.
-This should take about 5 minutes.
-You can monitor the progress from the **azscalesetvmss0 - Instances** blade.

-2. Once the upgrade completes, navigate to the **Overview** blade.
+2. Navigate to the **azscalesetvmss0** **Overview** blade.

-3. On the **azscalesetvmss0-ip** blade, note the public IP address assigned to **azscalesetvmss0**.
+3. Note the public IP address assigned to **azscalesetvmss0**.

-4. In a browser navigate to the public IP address you identified in the previous step.
+4. In a browser, navigate to the public IP address you identified in the previous step.
+   1. If you receive a secure connection error, continue to the site.

 5. Verify that the browser displays the default IIS home page.